 - Be precise, clear and brief.

-Examples Permanent Notes about this content can be seen in the right 👉🏿 sidebar (or bottom 👇🏿 part if you are on a mobile).
+Permanent Notes about this article can be seen in the right 👉🏿 sidebar (or bottom 👇🏿 part if you are on a mobile).

 Once you have created the notes, think how the newly created notes connect with your existing knowledge.
 If you find some connections, connect the new notes with the older notes already in your system.
 Some lens you can use to find connections...